tseringlamanyc/Pursuit-Core-iOS-ColorGuessingGameExercise/README.md

 ## Overview

-The name of the game is generating and guessing random colors
+The name of the game is generating and guessing random colors.

 Have the app generate and display a random color from RGB values.

-The user is to guess which RGB value is most dominant, by pressing one of three buttons, red, green or blue.
+The user is to guess which RGB value is most dominant (ie, the largest), by pressing one of three buttons, red, green or blue.

-When the user selects the correct color the game increments the current score and selects a new random color.
+When the user selects the correct color, the game increments the current score and selects a new random color.

-When the user selects the incorrect color the game ends and the user should have the option to play again.
+When the user selects the incorrect color, the game ends and the user should have the option to play again.

 The game should keep track of the highest score (while the app is running).